com-lihaoyi/scalasql/docs/design.md

 ### SLICK

 SlICK invests in two major areas that ScalaSql does not: the DBIO Monad for managing transactions, and query optimization.
-These areAS result in a lot of user-facing and internal complexity for the library.
+These areas result in a lot of user-facing and internal complexity for the library.
 While it is possible to paper over some of this complexity with libraries such as [Blocking Slick](https://github.com/gitbucket/blocking-slick), the essential complexity remains to cause confusion for users and burden for maintainers.